 The Tales of Hoffmann

-The Tales of Hoffmann is a German silent film from 1916 by Richard Oswald, loosely based on motifs from the opera of the same name, which in turn is based on some of E. T. A. Hoffmann's novellas.
+The Tales of Hoffmann is an Austrian silent film from 1923 by the Austro-Hungarian actor and film director Max Neufeld, loosely based on motifs from the opera of the same name, which in turn is based on several novellas by E. T. A. Hoffmann, who is portrayed in the film by Max Neufeld himself.

 The young Hoffmann lives with his uncle in Jena, who is warmly hated by him, as are several figures from his circle of acquaintances: Conte Dapertutto, the alchemists Coppelius and Spalanzani and the physician Dr. Mirakel.